 ‘People tell you who they are, but we ignore it – because we want them to be who we want them to be.’

-When Should a Reference be Requested?
+When Should You Request a Reference Check?

 Regardless of when you ask for references, there are five stages that make up any thorough reference checking process.